lonewanderer27/Boombox-v3/README.md

 - [ ] Play Spotify links
 - [ ] Play playlist links
 - [ ] Use slash commands
+- [ ] Split the commands to their own cog

 # Deploy the Bot!